DanchukIvan/byteflow/docs/about/concepts.md

 The data collector's work begins by waiting for the current time to be scheduled to work with the resource.
 Once the data collector has started, it repeats the 'wait-receive' loop endlessly until an unexpected error occurs or the user cancels the corresponding instance of the class (1).
 { .annotate }

 1. :material-wrench-clock-outline: There is currently no way to stop data collectors unless an unexpected error occurs.
-The first stable version of Yass will feature a cli interface that allows you to selectively stop the selected data collector.
+The first stable version of Byteflows will feature a cli interface that allows you to selectively stop the selected data collector.

 Typically, you won't have to instantiate data collectors yourself, since they are generated automatically by the application class when the application starts.
 However, in the future it is planned to add an interface with the ability to receive an instance of the created data collector.

 ## **Storages**

-The repository concludes the overview of Yass core components.
+The repository concludes the overview of Byteflows core components.

 The [storage](../api/blob_storage.md#implementations) ensures the transfer of data to the selected backend, and the backend can be anything - persistent storage or some kind of message broker, data processing platform.
 The main role of this entity is to summarize information about registered backends and provide unified interfaces for working with them.
-Inextricably linked with storage is the concept of an engine - this is the object through which Yass establishes a connection with the backend and transmits data.
+Inextricably linked with storage is the concept of an engine - this is the object through which Byteflows establishes a connection with the backend and transmits data.
 The essence of the engine is that it transfers a similar object well to SqlAlchemy.

-In other words, Storage is an interface to storage deployed outside the Yass loop.
+In other words, Storage is an interface to storage deployed outside the Byteflows loop.

-Although this family of classes has public interfaces, you don't actually have to use them when using Yass - they are all baked into template methods of other classes involved in data scraping, and are applied "automatically".
-These interfaces can be useful if you plan to combine Yass with other solutions within your architecture.
+Although this family of classes has public interfaces, you don't actually have to use them when using Byteflows - they are all baked into template methods of other classes involved in data scraping, and are applied "automatically".
+These interfaces can be useful if you plan to combine Byteflows with other solutions within your architecture.

 ## **What's next?**

 Once you are familiar with the key components, it is best to study the Study Guide.
 It clearly shows the process of preparing an application to work with the **[Financialmodelingprep API](https://site.financialmodelingprep.com/)**.
-Thanks to them for the opportunity to provide a more meaningful example to Yass users[^1]!
+Thanks to them for the opportunity to provide a more meaningful example to Byteflows users[^1]!

 !!! info "Something else about working with FMP"
     FMP also has its own SDK for working with their API.
 In case you are interested in working with this resource, it is [here](https://pypi.org/project/fmpsdk/).